nicolasparada/blog/content/posts/go-messenger-oauth.md

 }
 ```

-That's it.
 We use the guard middleware to get the current authenticated user id and do a query to the database.

 ---